-70. In this context, the Parliamentary Assembly also adopted Recommendation 2013 (2013) "Parliaments united in combating sexual violence against children: mid-term review of the ONE in FIVE Campaign", Resolution 1926 (2013) on fighting "child sex tourism" and Recommendation 2045(2014) "Combating sexual violence against children: towards a successful conclusion of the ONE in FIVE Campaign", next to other specific reports relating to children's rights and child protection.
+In this context, the Parliamentary Assembly also adopted Recommendation 2013 (2013) "Parliaments united in combating sexual violence against children: mid-term review of the ONE in FIVE Campaign", Resolution 1926 (2013) on fighting "child sex tourism" and Recommendation 2045 (2014) "Combating sexual violence against children: towards a successful conclusion of the ONE in FIVE Campaign", in addition to other specific reports relating to children's rights and child protection.

-71. A highlight of the Campaign in 2013 was the production of a video spot for adolescents, "The Lake", raising their awareness on the need to call for help from people close to them and the right to find protection against sexual violence via hotlines.
-An estimated 6 million people have seen the film (by July 2015) on a number of European TV stations, and around 1.2 million more online.
-This video is one of the most popular videos on the Council of Europe's YouTube channel.
-The video won the social marketing EACA (European Association of Communication Agencies) Care Award in June 2015.
+A highlight of the campaign in 2013 was the production of a video spot for adolescents entitled The Lake, raising their awareness on the need to call for help from people close to them and the right to find protection against sexual violence via hotlines.
+An estimated six million people had seen the video by July 2015 on a number of European TV stations, and around 1.2 million more online.
+It is one of the most popular videos on the Council of Europe's YouTube channel and won the social marketing European Association of Communication Agencies Care Award in June 2015.